electronstudio/pygame-zero-book/chapters/5_more_games.md

 \end{codelisting}

 * Make the alien animate faster.
-* Add another image to list of images.
+* Add another image to the list of images.
 * Draw your own animation, e.g. a man walking left which plays when the left key is pressed

 \pagebreak

 ## Simple physics

-Instead of moving this ball by a fixed number of pixels, we store the number of pixels to move in variables, *vx* and *vy*.
+Here we draw a ball and move it, like we did in Program~\ref{code:moving_boxes}.
+But instead of moving it by a fixed number of pixels, we store the number of pixels to move in variables, `vx` and `vy`.
-These are velocities, i.e. speed in a fixed direction.
+These are *velocities*, i.e. speed in a fixed direction.  `vx` is the speed in the horizontal direction and `vy` is the speed in the vertical direction.
-This allow us to change the velocity - reverse it in fact - when the ball hits the edge.
+This allow us to change the velocity.
+Here we reverse the velocity when the ball hits the edge of the screen.

 \begin{codelisting}
 \codecaption{Simple physics: velocity}